I’d like to start off this truffle fries recipe with a few quotes.

 - Kosher salt and ground pepper to taste

 - Cut potatoes into ¼ – ½ inch thick restaurant style fries.
 Do not remove the skin.

-- In a large bowl combine hand cut fries, parmesan cheese, olive oil, truffle oil, garlic powder, parsley, salt, and pepper.
+- In a large bowl combine hand cut fries, parmesan cheese, olive oil (affiliate), garlic powder, parsley, salt, and pepper.
 Toss until evenly coated.

 - Transfer to a greased baking sheet and spread evenly with the least amount of overlap possible.

 - Bake for 30 minutes or until golden and crispy.
 Let cool for 5 minutes before serving.
 They will continue to crisp up as they cool.
 Top with a little extra fresh parsley and parmesan cheese if desired.
-Drizzle with additional truffle oil if needed and serve.
+Drizzle with 1-2 tablespoons of truffle oil and serve.